-- rezoning; - subdivision as defined in section 455 of the Local Government Act; - removal, alteration, disruption or destruction of vegetation; - disturbance of soils; - construction or erection of buildings and structures; - creation of non-structural impervious or semi-impervious surfaces; - flood protection works; - construction of roads, trails, retaining walls greater than 1.2 m in height, public docks, public wharves and bridges;
+- rezoning; - subdivision as defined in section 455 of the Local Government Act; - removal, alteration, disruption or destruction of vegetation; - disturbance of soils; - construction or erection of buildings and structures; - creation of non-structural impervious or semi-impervious surfaces;

-Hazards 101: Homeowner Tips for Understanding
+Hazards 101: Homeowner Tips for Understanding and Managing Natural Hazards in the CVRD

-A useful first step for understanding the risks

-associated with different types of natural hazards in

-the Cowichan Valley Regional District as well as tips

-on how to anticipate and prepare for that risk would

-be a review of the guide for homeowners published
+A useful first step for understanding the risks associated with different types of natural hazards in the Cowichan Valley Regional District as well as tips on how to anticipate and prepare for that risk would be a review of the guide for homeowners published by the CVRD on its website.

-For fire in particular, the Homeowner's FireSmart

-Manual, B.C. edition, provides a wealth of advice

-about how to protect property and persons from the
+For fire in particular, the Homeowner's FireSmart Manual, B.C. edition, provides a wealth of advice about how to protect property and persons from the risk of uncontrolled wildfire.